Posted on

 If you are not able to log in successfully, you are just a site visitor.
 The WordPress login page is the gateway to your site.

-To avoid wasting time each time you log into your WordPress site, you should learn how to reach this key page.
+To avoid wasting time each time you log into your WordPress site, you should learn how to reach the key page or admin dashboard.

-This article may have helped you locate your WordPress login link and how to make the login process simple for users with the plugins mentioned in the article.
+This article may have guided you in finding your WordPress login link and simplifying the login process for users with the plugins discussed.

 Leave a Reply